2024

 [News] Founding of the professorship (01.04.2021)

-As of April 1, 2021, Philipp Kindermann was appointed to the junior professorship for Algorithmics in the Department IV - Computer Science.
+As of April 1, 2021, Philipp Kindermann was appointed to the junior professorship for Algorithms in the Department IV - Computer Science.
 The Algorithmics research group focuses on problems across all areas of algorithm development and analysis, particularly in the visualization of graphs, graph algorithms, and computational geometry.